 The black seed comes from the plant with the Latin name ‘Nigella Sativa.’

-Some people call it black caraway seed or black cumin, and it’s often found in Indian cooking, adding delicious spice and depth to curries.
+Some people call it black caraway seed or black cumin.
+It’s often found in Indian cooking, adding delicious spice and depth to curries.

 It has various other names, too – the list of names is pretty long, so I won’t go into it here too much.